 AMP THEORY TEST

-Students in the Applied Music Program (AMP) can test out of theory (and therefore into another music course of their choice—see guidelines below) by passing a theory test.
+In non-pandemic years, we offer students in the Applied Music Program a chance to test-out of the AMP Theory Requirement (and therefore into another music course of their choice—see guidelines below) by passing a theory test.
 This theory test is recommended only for those students who have already studied theory.
+We plan to offer the AMP Theory Exam again in Fall 2021.

-The Applied Music Program (AMP) is a series of private instrumental and vocal instruction courses at the intermediate and advanced levels (MUSC0810 & 1810 respectively).
+The Applied Music Program is a series of private instrumental and vocal instruction courses at the intermediate and advanced levels (MUSC0810 & 1810 respectively).
 Restricted to trained musicians of demonstrated skill and commitment, the program enables students to continue applied musical studies while at Brown.
+As per University COVID-19 guidelines, in-person instruction may occur only if it is deemed safe to do so.
+Vocal, winds, and brass musical training must only be done remotely.
+Lessons for all other instruments are subject to Brown’s Campus Activity Status levels.
+We ask all students to carefully consider these dynamics before committing to the Applied Music Program and its fee for the semester.

 General policy for the AMP is made by the Music Department faculty, subject to approval by the Administration and Corporation.
-The Chair of the Department of Music, Dana Gooley, is the director of the program and responsible for its administration.
+The Chair of the Department of Music is the director of the program and responsible for its administration.

 Division administrators, appointed annually and reporting to the Chair, are responsible for administration of their divisions.
 The following are division administrators this year: